mindcruzer/airvpn-cli/README.md

 ...
 ```

-####iptables
+####IPTables Rules

-The only command that maybe isn't too self explanatory is `airvpn iptables`.
+The only command that maybe isn't too self explanatory is `airvpn rules`.
 If you're routing all your traffic through
 a VPN, you need to be careful, because if the connection to the VPN drops (among other things), you're now on an unsecured
 connection, and you might never even know.
 To ensure all traffic that isn't destined for either your LAN, loopback, or
-VPN is dropped, you can set some rules in `iptables`. `airvpn iptables` will output the rules in the form used by the `iptables-persistent`
+VPN is dropped, you can set some rules in `iptables`. `airvpn rules` will output the rules in the form used by the `iptables-persistent`
 application (which you'll likely need to install), for all configured AirVPN servers.
 The rules are stored in `/etc/iptables/rules.v4`
 by default.
-Thus, if this is something you want, run `airvpn iptables > /etc/iptables/rules.v4`.
+Thus, if this is something you want, run `airvpn rules > /etc/iptables/rules.v4`.
 Yes,
 it will only make IPv4 rules, because, to my knowledge, AirVPN doesn't support IPv6.

+####Why is it kind of slow?
+It's slow because AirVPN doesn't have an API, and as such things are getting done the old fashioned way.

+####What doesn't it do?

+The only real restriction this has at the moment is that the configuration it generates is opinionated.
+All configurations
+generated use UDP, and port 443, without the possibility of configuring a proxy (ie. because this is what I use).
+If you
+think this is ridiculous, well, this is GitHub, so maybe you should do something about it.